Loki-Astari/geeky-nextjs/content/posts/Vector-ResourceManagementAllocation.md

 disqusId: "http://lokiastari.com/blog/2016/02/27/vector/"
 ---

-Many new developers of C++ attempt to build a `Vector'- like container as a learning process.
+Many new developers of C++ attempt to build a `Vector` like container as a learning process.
 Getting a simple version of this working for POD types (like int) is not that complicated.
 The next step in getting this working for arbitrary data types takes a significant leap forward in thinking in C++, especially when you start looking at efficiency and exception safety.
 This set of five articles looks at building an efficient `Vector` implementation.
 I show some of the common mistakes and explain why and how to resolve the problems:

 Note: This is not meant to replace `std::vector<>`; this is intended as a teaching process.